University of Nebraska–Lincoln: Colleges

 The University of Nebraska Graduate College is a school-wide program, with the same dean and administration supporting each department.
-Established in 1896, it is the oldest graduate college in the Western United States.

 Campus

 The University of Nebraska–Lincoln operates three campuses, which are laid out over a combined 2815 acre.

 City Campus

 The original University of Nebraska campus was laid out on four city blocks in the northeast corner of the planned downtown Lincoln area, and for fifteen years comprised just one building, the four-story University Hall.
 The university used its last available allotment of original land to construct the Law College Building in 1911.
 The first expansion of what became known as City Campus occurred in 1908, when the school acquired land to the west to construct Nebraska Field.
 Further development of the surrounding area meant that Memorial Stadium, constructed on the site in 1923, had to be oriented east-to-west instead of north-to-south as Nebraska Field was.
 As enrollment increased following World War II, the university purchased lands owned by the Missouri Pacific Railroad to construct high-rise dormitories.

 City Campus is home to the Lied Center for Performing Arts, a performing arts venue used primarily for orchestra concerts and theatre performances.
 The nearby Mary Riepma Ross Media Arts Center is a two-screen theater featuring primarily arthouse, independent, and documentary films.
 Since 1928, City Campus has been the headquarters of the National Society of Pershing Rifles, a military fraternal organization for college-level students.
 John J. Pershing, an 1893 law school graduate and professor of Military Science and Tactics, created "Company A," a competitive drill team, for the University of Nebraska's Cadet Corps in 1891.
 The team won the National Competitive Drills in 1892 and soon changed its name to the "Pershing Rifles" in honor of Pershing.
 The Mueller Tower, built in 1949, stands near the Pershing Rifles headquarters on 14th Street.

 The school's first student union, called simply the Student Union (now the Nebraska Union), was constructed in 1938 on the corner of 14th and R Streets.
 It underwent extensive renovation and expansion in 1958, 1969, and 1999; a further $40-million project approved in 2019 was delayed due to the COVID-19 pandemic.
 The Nebraska Union houses the University Bookstore and offices for The Daily Nebraskan and The DailyER, the Association of Students of the University of Nebraska, Greek life, and the Jackie Gaughan Multicultural Center.